zdinakmg/zdinakmg.github.io/_pages/about.md

 ---
 I'm a PhD Candidate in Economics at Washington University in St. Louis.
 In broad terms, my research investigates how financial markets update information.

-I model the evolution of the density function implied by option prices at high frequencies, daily & intradaily.
-Intuitively, this probability represents the market’s belief in the distribution of future prices of an underlying asset.
-As this density evolves over time, it becomes more and more concentrated.
-At expiration, the measure collapses to a single point.

-I use information theoretic concepts to quantify the gain in information this process represents over both the trading day and an option’s life-cycle.
-The research has interesting implications for economics, finance, and statistics.

-Under Construction
+Updates
 ------
-Students will find all course materials for Econ 494 FL2019 under my teaching page.
+Students will find all course materials for Econ [494](https://zdinakmg.github.io/teaching/2019-Econ-494) FL2019 under my teaching page.